rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 A library for asynchronous and concurrent programming in Scala.

-At the type level **ZIO** is a data type that represents an effectful program that:
+**ZIO** is a data type that represents an effectful program that when ran will:
 * either
+  * may require an element of type `R` to execute.
   * produce a value of type `A`
   * fail with an error of type `E`
-* may require an element of type `R` to execute.

 Sometime an oversimplified mental model is to represent ZIO as: